 1 tbsp tomato paste

 1 1/2 tsp cumin

 2 tsp paprika

 Put all ingredients into a stand mixer with a dough hook attachment.
 Turn on low and allow to run for five or six minutes until all ingredients form a loose ball.
 The dough may be a bit crumbly, that is OK.
 Remove from the stand mixer, form into a ball, place into a bowl spray lightly with cooking oil spray and cover with plastic wrap.
 Allow it to sit for two hours.

 To make the filling:

 While the dough is resting, place the peppers, onions, tomatoes, onion, tomato paste, parsley, cumin, olive oil and paprika into a food processor.
 Pulse to combine into a paste.
 Place in a bowl.
 Put the thawed soy crumbles into the emptied food processor bowl.
 Pulse until finely crumbled.
 Add to the bowl with the vegetable paste ad using your hands combine until well incorporated.

 When the dough is finished resting preheat the oven to 400 degrees.
-Place a pizza stone or baking sheet dusted in corn meal in the oven Beak off a piece ad roll into a ball.
+Place a pizza stone or baking sheet dusted with corn meal in the oven Break off a piece ad roll into a ball.
 Flatten into a circle on a floured surface and roll into a very thin circle.
-The dough should be cracker thin- no more than a quarter inch deep.
+The dough should be cracker thin- no more than a quarter inch thick.
 You can make them as large or small as you want in circumference; I made mine about the size of a personal pan pizza.

 Place enough filling on top of the disc to create a thin layer on top.
 Place on the pizza stone and cook until crispy, about 7 minutes.